OpenNebula/docs/source/provision_clusters/edge_clusters/onprem_cluster.rst

 Step 4.
 A Simple test, run a container
 --------------------------------------------------------------------------------

 As a simple test we'll run a container.
-For example let's pick the nginx base image from Tunrkey Linux Market:
+For example let's pick the nginx base image from Turnkey Linux Market:

 .. prompt:: bash $ auto